Dart-o-s/robs_luxx/plan.md

     [ ] AST elements as data, e.g. @(some expressions) <- do not evaluate at point of encounter, but move as parameter/data around

-    [ ] LUXX the last literal used, should be in an helper variable "it" (or similar).
+    [ ] LUXX the last literal used, or return value, should be in an helper variable "it" (or similar).
         - better idea, there is always a helper "declared" and we set it manually where needed
         - in theory, all "keywords" of a previous keyword message could be variables for reuse?
     [ ] OPEN print parse tree, can be high level tokens just like print

     [x] DONE 2025-04-25 03:06 Parser break point in source code be able to have a token (on lexer level?) like BRK that is interpreted by the parser to break in a breakpoint.
-        - break point markers or other message or information markers could be part of the tokens OPEN add some diagnostics output to it, like line surrounding tokens and allow an argument or some. treat it as end of line comment, scanner just eats till there
+        - break point markers or other message or information markers could be part of the tokens [ ] OPEN add some diagnostics output to it, like line surrounding tokens and allow an argument or some. treat it as end of line comment, scanner just eats till there

     https://stackoverflow.com/questions/12636738/access-to-user-environment-variable